I'll update from the last few years.

 Rozie's Seat Goes Solar!:

-First, Rozie's seat went vertical (see below for pix).
-Now, it's gone solar!
+First, Rozie's seat went vertical now, it's gone solar!
 Actually, there are a few things going solar these days.
-More to follow.

 I appear to be coming to the end of my winter crop with the advent of Spring.
 I got a great crop of snow peas: